Roshan1992/RedeHist/README.md

 for training and prediction respectively.

 ### [3] Output
-The output of RedeHist is a h5ad file that includes whole transcriptomic expression profiles, spatial coordinates, and cell annotations
+The output of RedeHist is a h5ad file that includes predicted cells with their whole transcriptomic expression profiles, spatial coordinates, and cell annotations.